Santonastaso/scheduler_demo/ENVIRONMENT_SETUP.md

 ## GitHub Secrets Setup

-For production deployments, set these as GitHub Secrets:
+For production deployments, set these as GitHub Repository Secrets:

 1. Go to your GitHub repository
 2. Navigate to **Settings** → **Secrets and variables** → **Actions**
-3. Add the following repository secrets:
+3. Click **New repository secret** and add the following secrets:

 ### Repository Secrets to Add: